thescientist13/greenwood-starter-presentation/README.md

 ### Known Issues

-There a few open items in our issue tracker as we work to an initial 1.0.0 release
+There a few open items in our issue tracker as we work to an [initial 1.0.0 release](https://github.com/thescientist13/greenwood-starter-presentation/milestone/1).
+It would also be useful to be familiar with Greenwood's [Theme Pack FAQ](https://www.greenwoodjs.io/guides/theme-packs/#faq) if something isn't working as expected.

 ### Upgrades

-To stay up to date with this repo depends on how you initialized your repo
+To stay up to date with this repo depends on how you initialized your project or repo.

 #### Plugin

-If you using the plugin, any upgrades should just be as simple as uprading the version of this plugin in your _package.json_
+If you using the plugin, any upgrades should just be as simple as uprading the version of this plugin in your _package.json_ using your package manager.

 #### Git